justinpham2/Image-Classification-Comparison/README.md

 * Eyes Dataset:
   * As the images in the dataset were of varying sizes without any standard dimensions, they were resized to 224x224 to ensure compatibility with the Densenet model.
-  * The data was pre-processed using libraries like openCV and Pandas.
+  * The data was pre-processed using libraries like `openCV` and `Pandas`.
 The pixel values were normalized and the labels were one-hot encoded.

 #### Data Visualization